cdemyanovich/git_out_of_trouble/one/01_slide.md

     rm 'references/02_slide.md'
     $ git status
      # On branch master
-     # Your branch is ahead of 'origin/master' by 2 commits.
-     #
      # Changes to be committed:
      #   (use "git reset HEAD <file>..." to unstage)
      #